MichaelLangbein/tdl2/backend/data/wiki/programming/blender.md

 - You have a curve $C$ with a captured attribute $A$
 - You place instances of some object $O$ on the points of that curve.
 - You can use $A$ in the `place-instances-on-points` node ...
-- ... but after (to the right of) that node, the instances will not be able to use $A$ before they're realized.
+- ... but after (to the right of) that node, the instances will not be able to use $A$.

 *Example*: in a tree, branches change Euler-orientation with each generation.
 At the end I want to place clumps of leaves, but I need their orientation to be aligned with the trunk, not the latest branch.

-*Reason* (I think):
+*Reason*:
-- $A$ will be split between the instances
+- $A$ on a parent-object will not be passed along to instances placed on top of that object.
-- But only after they're realized; because before that they must all have the same data.

-For the same reason we have this effect:
-- In a tree, instances of leave-clumps have different orientations.
-- I want to re-set their orientation to global z by using `align Euler to vector`
-- But that can't work before realization, because this rotation only has effect on the first instance?
+- You could, however, make use of `sample nearest` to get to that parent's attribute after all.

 ## Instance rotation